oldmoe/litestack/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/oldmoe/ultralite.
+Bug reports aree welcome on GitHub at https://github.com/oldmoe/ultralite.
+Please note that this is not an open contribution project and that we don't accept pull requests.

 ## License